Building problems, defective works liability of the architect

 The fact that the senior architect is responsible does not mean that you cannot claim against the other persons involved in the construction process as per the L.O.E. such as the technical architect, contractor, insurance company, etc. All possibilities should be studied.

-Regarding the next steps to be taken, we recommend that first of all you inform your current architect that he should place “markers” that indicate at least the date, length and width of the cracks and makes photographs and includes all this information in his report so that you can keep track of how the cracks evolve, increase in size etc. This can be very important and interesting to determine the seriousness of the damage.
+When you are experiencing building problems in Spain, we recommend that first of all you inform your current architect that he should place “markers” that indicate at least the date, length and width of the cracks and makes photographs and includes all this information in his report so that you can keep track of how the cracks evolve, increase in size etc. This can be very important and interesting to determine the seriousness of the damage.

 Once you have the report from your current architect it should determine the extent of the problem and, if possible, its causes and who is responsible.
 He should also provide you with positive solutions to adopt.